iris-hep/func_adl/docs/xAOD/select.md

 ## Selecting Multiple Physics Objects

 Most analyses require more than one physics object to be selected and manipulated.
-To build a query with multiple objects addition structure is required in the code.
-In this example a dictionary will be used, but for more complex examples custom objects could the right answer.
+To build a query with multiple objects additional structure is required in the code.
+In this example a dictionary will be used but for more complex examples custom objects could the right answer.
 This example will select pt for both jets and muons.

 ```python
 query = FuncADLQueryPHYSLITE()